FPGAtestbed/fpga.github.io/docs/vck5000_building_emulation.md

 ## Xilinx toolchain

 You should first load the _vitis/2022.1_ module, `module load vitis/2022.1`.
 This will make available Xilinx specific tooling, including _v++_, _vivado_, _vitis_hls_, _vitis_, and _vitis_analyser_ into your environment, as well as setting up the correct OpenCL environment for hardware emulation.
 It is important to use the 2022.1 version of the tooling here, as previous versions do not fully support the VCK5000.

+>**NOTE:**
-Furthermore there are some incompatibilities with GNU and associated modules.
+> There are some incompatibilities with GNU and associated modules.
 By default the _vitis/2022.1_ module will load the _gnu7/7.3.0_ which works fine, however other versions of GCC on the machine indexed under _/home/software/modulefiles_ load modules which result in bitstreams that are not compatible.

 We have developed a simple number sum example [here](https://github.com/FPGAtestbed/vck5000_sum_example) to demonstrate using the Xilix VCK5000 toolchain on the testbed, this can also be used as a skeleton structure for more complex FPGA codes if that is helpful.
 It should be noted that this is more involved than building for the Alveos due to the inclusion of the AI engines.